avsarcs/TOYS/documentation/Nov 15 Data Models and API Endpoints.md

 	/event

 !!!!
 NEW # # Implemented Dec 22 01:51
+		/remove-guide
+			parameters:
+					event_id=id // which event to remove from ids=[id] // who to remove -- array of guide ids
+				method: post
+				body: auth_token
+				response: -
 		/simple-tour
 			parameters:
 				auth=jwt token // passkey if Applicant is making this request